 If your infant’s brain damage resulted from a difficult birth, the symptoms are more likely to be behavioral rather than physiological.
 Be on the look-out for any of the following:

 - Difficulties with feeding

-Infant brain damage can result in a wide variety of behavioral irregularities when your child is under 6 months in age.
+Infant brain damage can result in a wide variety of behavioral irregularities when your child is under six months of age.
 If their behavior strikes you as out of the ordinary, contact a specialist as soon as you can.

-You should track your child’s development against typical milestones—such as lifting their head by 6 months, and rolling over by 9 months.
-If your child fails to meet these milestones, this could be the result of infant brain damage.
-In addition to failure to achieve certain motions, they may exhibit involuntary movement of their limbs.
+Parents are eager to track their child’s development against typical milestones, such as lifting their head by six months and rolling over by nine months.
+When your child fails to meet these milestones, they may be a late bloomer, but if they experienced a traumatic birth, you must be more cautious.
+Their delays could be the result of infant brain damage.

 The Snyder Law Group, LLC, proudly represents clients throughout Maryland and Washington, D.C.
-Our experienced Baltimore attorneys understand the frustration that comes with an insurance company, medical professional, or other party that refuses to accept liability for negligent or reckless behavior.
-You can take heart in knowing there are talented and experienced lawyers ready to work for you.
-We are experienced in handling personal injury claims of medical malpractice or injury resulting from serious car and truck accidents, and have secured hundreds of millions in verdicts and settlements.
-Please visit our website, www.410thefirm.com, for more information and follow us on Facebook, Twitter, and LinkedIn.
+Our accomplished lawyers understand the frustration that comes when an at-fault party refuses to accept liability for negligent or reckless behavior.
+We have secured hundreds of millions in verdicts and settlements.
+Please visit our website, ww.410thefirm.com, for more information and follow us on Facebook, Twitter, and LinkedIn.